ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 On the **Actions** tab, you can see all the playbook actions that are recommended for remediation after the investigation has completed.

 Actions capture the steps Microsoft recommends you take at the end of a investigation.
 You can take remediation actions here by selecting one or more actions.
-Clicking **Approve** will allow remediation to begin.
+Clicking **Approve** allows remediation to begin.
 (Appropriate permissions are needed - the 'Search And Purge' role is required to run actions from Explorer and AIR).
 For example, a Security Reader can view actions but not approve them.
 Note - you do not have to approve every action.
 If you do not agree with the recommended action or your organization does not choose certain types of actions - then you can either choose to **Reject** the actions or simply ignore them and take no action.
-Approving and/or rejecting all actions will let the investigation fully close, while leaving some actions incomplete will result in the investigation status changing to a partially remediated state.
+Approving and/or rejecting all actions let the investigation fully close, while leaving some actions incomplete results in the investigation status changing to a partially remediated state.

 ![AIR investigations action page](media/air-investigationactionspage.png)